 - Internal – Automate adding internal links by linking to related topics on each page of content.
 This increases your SEO ranking while giving your users more information on a particular subject and increasing their engagement on your site.

 - External – Let your audience help you with your outbound links.
-Linking to authoritative pages shows Google that you are actively trying to increase knowledge amongst your community and positively affects your SEO score.
+Linking to authoritative pages shows Google that you are actively trying to increase knowledge amongst your community.
+This positively affects your SEO score.

-According to Digital Current, not all links are created equal.
-You need to be careful how you earn them.
+Not all links are created equal.
+Be careful about how you earn them.
 White hat SEO techniques, like online communities, are rewarded while black hat SEO, techniques, such as purchasing links, can land you in Google’s doghouse.

 5. More Traffic to Your Domain